Virginia Tech® home

 Padfolios / business bags:

-Always wise for holding paper to take notes and to hold other documents you may need to bring and receive.
+Always wise for holding paper to take notes and to hold other documents you might need to bring and receive.
 Business-like totes or small briefcases are also appropriate.
 But if you have no reason to carry a large briefcase, don't.

 Backpacks, book bags: